mdavids/rfc/content/draft-davids-forsalereg-12.md

 The "\_for-sale" TXT record [@RFC8553, (see) section 2.1] **MUST** contain content deemed valid under this specification.

-Any text that suggests that the domain is not for sale is invalid content.
-If a domain name is not for sale, a "\_for-sale" indicator is pointless and any existence of a valid "\_for-sale" TXT record **SHOULD** therefore be regarded as an indication that the domain name is for sale.
+Any text suggesting that a domain is not for sale is invalid content.
+If a domain name is not or no longer for sale, a "\_for-sale" indicator **MUST NOT** exist.
+The presence of a valid "_for-sale" TXT record **MAY** therefore be regarded as an indication that the domain name is for sale.

 The existence of a "\_for-sale" leaf node does not obligate the holder to sell the domain name; it may have been published in error, or withdrawn later for other reasons.

 This specification does not dictate the exact use of any content values in the "\_for-sale" TXT record.
-Parties - such as registries and registrars - **MAY** use it in their tools, perhaps even by defining specific requirements that the content value must meet.
+Parties **MAY** use it in their tools, perhaps even by defining specific requirements that the content value must meet.
 Content values can also be represented in a human-readable format for individuals to interpret.
 See the (#examples, use title) section for clarification.